 Call Enter your callsign, replacing ADMIN.
 Your own call must be entered to connect to spot clusters.
 Username Use any Username you wish.
 Usernames must be unique and are used to identify accounts.
 The Username is case insensitive and there are no length restrictions except it must be at least one character.
-RigPi PWD Passwords are optional.
-If you will be opening RSS to the Internet

-Passwords are optional.
+RigPi PWDPasswords are optional.
 If you will be opening RSS to the Internet to operate remote, a password is essential.
 The password for ADMIN is blank so you can easily sign in the first time.
 Once you enter a password you will be required to use that password from then on.